SomeInterestingUserName/QuickBrownFox/README.md

 # QuickBrownFox
 A simple test to check if a string contains all the letters in the alphabet.
-Named after the sentence that would satisfy this test, "The quick brown fox jumped over the lazy dog."
+Named after the sentence that would satisfy this test, "The quick brown fox jumps over the lazy dog."
 Also trying to test out/familiarize myself with GitHub's features.

 # Usage
 The **Qu**ick**Br**own**F**o**x**, or QuBrFx test, is performed by calling